OHDSI/TheBookOfOhdsi/DataAnalyticsUseCases.md

 Population-level estimation and patient-level prediction overlap to a certain extent.
 For example, an important use case for prediction is to predict an outcome for a specific patient had drug A been prescribed and also predict the same outcome had drug B been prescribed.
 Let's assume that in reality only one of these drugs is prescribed (say drug A) so we get to see whether the outcome following treatment with A actually occurs.
 Since drug B was not prescribed, the outcome following treatment B, while predictable, is "counterfactual" since it is not ever observed.
 Each of these prediction tasks falls under patient-level prediction.
 However, the difference between (or ratio of) the two outcomes is a unit-level *causal* effect, and should be estimated using causal effect estimation methods instead.

+\BeginKnitrBlock{rmdimportant}
-\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">People have a natural tendency to erroneously interpret predictive models as if they are causal models.
+People have a natural tendency to erroneously interpret predictive models as if they are causal models.
 But a predictive model can only show correlation, never causation.
 For example, diabetic drug use might be a strong predictor for myocardial infarction (MI) because diabetes is a strong risk factor for MI.
-However, that does not mean that stopping the diabetic drugs will prevent MI!</div>\EndKnitrBlock{rmdimportant}
+However, that does not mean that stopping the diabetic drugs will prevent MI!
+\EndKnitrBlock{rmdimportant}

 ## Example Use Cases in Hypertension